-Radhika Pandit’s Latest Pregnant Picture Is All That Fans Are Talking About!
+Radhika Pandit’s Latest Pregnancy Picture Is All That Fans Are Talking About!
 Must See

 It wasn't only her followers that showered her post with comments, but even Yash reacted with a heart emoticon.
 And, a few fans wondered what her caption implied.

-A fan asked the actress,"What's the meaning of the heggidira yellru..???
-Btw uh gorgeous radhika."
-And a few, congratulated her on her latest release Adi Lakshmi Purana, which has received good reviews.
+A fan asked the actress, "What's the meaning of the heggidira yellru..???
+Btw uh gorgeous radhika." - (sic)

+And a few congratulated her on her latest release Adi Lakshmi Purana, which has received good reviews.

 Puneeth Reveals He Has Never Had Identity Crisis, Though People Taunted Him For Being Rajkumar's Son